dkaulukukui/Keurig_PiCam/README.md

 - Contact closures on two keurig coffee makers triggers the pi cam to take snapshots of the guilty parties.
 - Python script handles the contact closure inputs, cam interface, and file management.
-- bash shell script launches python script upon system startup
+- crontab runs a shell script that calls the main python script upon system startup
+  - To use add this line to crontab -e: @reboot sh /home/pi/path_to_launcher_dir/launcher.sh >/home/pi/logs/cronlog 2>&1
 - Snapshots are stored into a local directory.
 - LAMP stack serves a PHP page which displays the latest snapshots on a webpage.